Learn To Assert Yourself: Eight Tips For Building Assertiveness

 #7: Setting boundaries, then sticking to them

-If you are not yet comfortable with assertiveness, you may find it difficult to set or protect certain boundaries.
+If you are not yet comfortable with assertiveness, you may find it difficult to set or defend certain boundaries.
 However, setting boundaries can promote a higher quality of life and more personal confidence as you continue to set them.
 Sticking to boundaries in our most personal relationships can help us to successfully “teach” others how we wish to be treated, potentially making the relationship experience more rewarding.

 For example, let’s say your romantic partner consistently makes plans for both of you without consulting you.
 The next time this happens, you can tell them “I can go to this event, but in the future, I need you to ask me if I’m available first.
 Otherwise, I can’t guarantee I’ll be free.”
 Clearly stating this preference can make it feel easier to say “no” the next time they schedule something for you without asking.